Tanja-Franke/church-website/README.md

 **Font Awesome**: A toolkit for using icons and social logos on your website.
 Font Awesome icons are vector-based, which makes them highly customizable in terms of size, color, and positioning.

-**Figma**: A web-based design tool used for creating user interfaces and prototyping.
-Figma enables real-time collaboration, making it easy to gather feedback and iterate on design ideas.

-**Balsamiq**: A wireframing tool used to create low-fidelity mockups.
-Balsamiq helps in quickly visualizing the structure and layout of web pages before moving on to high-fidelity design.
+**Mockflow**: A wireframing tool used to create mockups.
+Mockflow helps in quickly visualizing the structure and layout of web pages before moving on to high-fidelity design.

 **W3C Markup Validation Service**: A tool provided by the World Wide Web Consortium (W3C) to validate HTML and XHTML documents.
 This service checks for errors in the markup to ensure compliance with web standards.